braze-inc/braze-docs/_docs/_hidden/private_betas/adobe.md

 ### Step 2: Provide Braze Token
 ![Token][3]{: style="float:right;max-width:40%;margin-left:15px;"}
 In the account step, provide your Braze account token API key.
 For more information on how to obtain your API key in the Braze [REST API Key Overview](https://www.braze.com/docs/api/api_key/).
-Enter this key and click Connect to destination.
+Enter this key and click __Connect to destination__.

 ### Step 3: Authentication

-Upon clicking Next, you will be presented with the Authentication step.
+Next, you will be presented with the Authentication step.
 Here, you must enter your Braze connection details:
 - __Name__: Enter the name you would like to recognize this destination by in the future.
 - __Destination__: Enter a description that will help you identify this destination.
 - __Endpoint Instance__: Please reach out to your Braze representative about which endpoint instance you should use.